100 Notable alumni of

 -

-Massimo Iosa Ghini is an Italian architect, designer, and professor.
-He is recognized for his contribution to the Bolidist Movement and his work alongside Memphis Group architects such as Ettore Sottsass and Michael Graves.
-Iosa Ghini is known for his streamlined and organic designs with a focus on blending disciplines, forms, and dimensions, seeking to transcend boundaries between art, design, and architecture.
-Iosa Ghini's career spans several decades and has included projects in various countries, including Italy, the United States, and Russia.
-Besides his numerous architectural projects, he is also a owns a substantial collection of furniture, much of which reflects his futuristic design style.
-In 1990, he founded the architecture and design firm Iosa Ghini Associati based in Milan.
+Massimo Iosa Ghini is an Italian architect, designer, and professor, known for his contributions to the Bolidist Movement and his work with Memphis Group architects such as Ettore Sottsass and Michael Graves.
+His career spans decades and includes projects in Italy, the United States, and Russia.
+He owns a substantial collection of furniture, reflecting his futuristic design style.
+In 1990, he founded the architecture and design firm Iosa Ghini Associati in Milan.

 -